Ashok172006/FullPotential/README.md

  * modeupbtn and modednbtn are used as indices in d_arr, higher the index higher the pwm value.
  *
 #### steering()->
-if both steering and full potential is locked (this aquires data from joycallback under this same condition) and
+for all these corresponding conditions data from joycallback is used. if both steering and full potential is locked (this aquires data from joycallback under this same condition) and
 * if forward button is pressed then wheels steer to absolute 0 degree position, since mode==1.
 * if parallel button is pressed then wheels are turned to a 90 degree absolute position as mode==1.